 How to read your credit card statement

-A. Credit card account number—keep it a secret, or others can use your account.
+- Your credit card account number: remember to keep it a secret, or others can use your account.

-B. Closing date of the statement—the date the credit card company created this statement.
+- The closing date of the statement is the date the credit card company created this statement.

-C. Amount of your credit line—your spending limit.
+- The amount of your credit line, or your spending limit.

-D. Available credit—amount of credit that you haven’t borrowed yet, so it’s still available to you.
+- Available credit is the amount of your credit that you haven’t borrowed yet, so it’s still available to you.

-G. Payment Information—shows total amount you now owe, called your New Balance.
+- Payment information shows the total amount you now owe, which is also called your new balance.

-H. Minimum Payment—each month, you must pay at least this portion of what you owe.
-You may pay more, up to the total amount.
+- The minimum payment — Each month you must pay at least this portion of what you owe.
+If you wish, you may pay more than the minimum, up to the total amount, if you can.
 If you want to have good credit, and reduce the amount of interest you’ll pay, it’s a good idea to pay more than the minimum payment each month.

-I. Due Date—the date the credit card company must receive your payment by.
-Or, they will begin charging you interest on the amount you owe and a late fee, and they could also increase your interest rate.
+- The due date — Unless your credit card company receives your payment by this date, they will begin charging you interest on the amount you owe.
+Most companies will also charge you a late fee.
+They may also increase your interest rate.

-J. Rate Information—shows how interest and fees are calculated year-to-date.
+- Rate information shows you how the interest and fees are being calculated.

-K. Payment Coupon—repeats your current payment information.
+- The Payment Coupon repeats your current payment information.
 Include this coupon with your check if you pay by mail, and be sure to write in your new address if you’ve moved.